Issue

 Background

 The Canada-Alberta Early Learning and Child Care Agreement is expected to increase the demand for childcare in Alberta.
 However, recent events have caused the ELC labour supply to shrink.
-In the first year of the pandemic, roughly 20% of early childhood educators moved on
+In the first year of the pandemic, roughly 20% of early childhood educators moved on to another industry with low enrolment caused by the pandemic.

 Our Recommendations